pam-exchange/SymantecPAM-MongoDB/README.md

 db.logout()
 ```

+The role for the dependent users is set to allow change own password.
+This is not strictly required as the setup
+is envisioned to use a master account to change passwords.

 This is what's needed to test the connector from within PAM.
 There is a master account and a few dependent accounts.
 The `pamMaster` account is defined in the `admin` database and the dependent users are defined in the `test` database.

 ## Setup test users in PAM
 ### Add pamMaster

 In the PAM GUI add an application for MongoDB using the `admin` database.
+This can also be done
+using the API/CLI for PAM.
 The password composition policy used is defined without special characters.

 ![MongoDB Application for admin database](/docs/MongoDB-Application-admin.png)